-All international students must be insured by the National Health Insurance Program or a Private Insurance Program.
+All international students must be insured by the National Health Insurance Program.
 The purpose of health insurance is to protect international students from unexpected accidents or high unforeseen expenses for medical treatment.

 Part-time Jobs (Activities beyond current visa status)

-Foreign students (D-2) must receive permission for activities beyond their current visa status (part-time job, internship, etc.)
+Foreign students (D-2) must receive permission for activities beyond their current visa status (part-time job)

 Permission of Part-time Jobs